 Until then, we look at the reign of Solomon and the temple, understanding that Jesus has begun His reign and is building His temple today and that the literal reign of Jesus on the earth and the gathering of His people will take place in the future.
 That's why He taught us to pray, "Thy kingdom come, Thy will be done, on earth as it is in heaven."
 God's people need a wise King!
 Thank God for His promises!!

 "LORD God Almighty, You alone are King and no one rules except by Your appointment or permission.
-As You have set the rulers in place and determined the boundaries for the nations, so You have planned to establish Your eternal kingdom and have appointed Your Son Jesus Christ to reign forever!
+As You have set the rulers in place, so You have planned to establish Your eternal kingdom and have appointed Your Son Jesus Christ to reign forever!
 Thank You, Father, for Your grace in forgiving all who come to You through faith in Jesus and for Your promises of a glorious future in Your eternal kingdom.
 In Jesus' name, Amen"